Azure-Samples/communication-services-virtual-visits-js/docs/post-call-survey.md

             }
         }
     },
-    "cosmosDB": {
+    "cosmosDb": {
-        "connectionString": "Connection string of your cosmos DB account", "dbName": "Name of the Cosmos Database"
+        "connectionString": "Connection string of your Cosmos DB account", "dbName": "Name of the Cosmos Database"
     }
 }